emmanueldeletang/306view-in-documentdb/README.md

 description: "This sample demonstrates a Python application that will be make a 360 view for the enduser "

 ---
-# Develop a 360 view application in python with Amazon DocumentDB
+# Develop a 360 view application in python with Amazon DocumentDB and cloud 9

 ## About this sample